 Phone Lead Broadcast

 Zillow posts your phone number next to your name on Premier Agent ads.
 A new tool allows you to route this phone number to call each of your agents in sequence.
 This prevents the lead from going to voicemail and losing interest (this can also be setup using Auto Attendant Software).

-As the largest real estate network on the internet, Zillow.com is the place to be.
-Whether you want to promote your own listings or find more leads as a buying agent, Premier Agent gives you the flexibility to advertise with whatever budget is within your means.
+As the largest real estate network on the internet, Zillow is the place to be.
+Whether you want to promote your own listings, get fresh buyer and seller leads, Premier Agent gives you the flexibility to advertise with whatever budget is within your means.
 Just remember – the more work you put into your profile, building reviews, and managing follow up, the more you’ll get out of Zillow Premier Agent.